wjj31767/robotik2/chapter 3.md

   - Evidence from lesion and neuroimaging studies in humans is compared with neurophysiological studies in monkeys

 ### Kinematics of grasping
+[@paper]( Jeannerod, M. in Attention and Performance IX (eds Long, J. & Baddeley, A.) 153–168 (Erlbaum, Hillsdale, 1981).
+This paper was the first to characterize kinematically the reach-to-grasp movement in humans.
+This seminal work laid the foundation of much of our current understanding of grasping.
+Jeannerod, M. The timing of natural prehension movements.
+J. Mot.
+Behav.
+16, 235–254 (1984).)

 - kinematics consider
   - movement in terms of position
   - displacement (angular and linear) of body segments
   - center of gravity
   - acceleration and velocities of the whole body or segments of the body.

-> Jeannerod, M. in Attention and Performance IX (eds Long, J. & Baddeley, A.) 153–168 (Erlbaum, Hillsdale, 1981).
-This paper was the first to characterize kinematically the reach-to-grasp movement in humans.
-This seminal work laid the foundation of much of our current understanding of grasping.
-Jeannerod, M. The timing of natural prehension movements.
-J. Mot.
-Behav.
-16, 235–254 (1984).

 - Jeannerod coded grasping in terms of changes in grip aperture
   - Definition: grip aperture is the separation between the thumb and the index finger